matrix-org/matrix-spec-proposals/proposals/4018-reliable-call-membership.md

-# MSCXXXX: Reliable call membership
+# MSC4018: Reliable call membership

 In [MSC3401](https://github.com/matrix-org/matrix-spec-proposals/pull/3401), clients announce their participation in a call by sending a state event of type `m.call.member`, with their user ID as the state key.
 This approach is generally